Render Target: SSR

 Why should I use an IgG control in my IP experiment?

 Isotype control antibodies are used to estimate the nonspecific binding of target primary antibodies due to Fc receptor binding or other protein-protein interactions.
-The IgG control lacks the specific binding region of the antibody, however it matches the class of your primary antibody.
-When we run IPs, we typically run 2 different negative controls:
+IgG controls lack the specific binding region of the antibody, however it matches the class of your primary antibody.

-2) An IgG control where you incubate your lysate with the appropriate IgG control antibody instead of your target antibody and then the beads.
-If you see pull down, it indicates that your target of interest is non-specifically binding to the IgG portion of the antibody.
+1. If you see pull down, it indicates that your target of interest is non-specifically binding to the IgG portion of the antibody.

 Was this article helpful?